Reviewed by Chuck Roydhouse and Jackie Kloosterboer

 Every year, over 100,000 forest fires burn across North America and research shows that this figure is rising.
 Recent wildfires in BC and Alberta have destroyed thousands of homes, not to mention cost hundreds of lives.
 Wildfires can travel up to 23 km/h and consume everything in their path.
 So, what can you do to protect your home and your loved ones?

-There is a growing misconception that homeowners have no power to affect the outcome of their home when it’s threatened by an encroaching wildfire.
+There is a misconception that homeowners have no power to protect their home when it’s threatened by a wildfire.

 “This cannot be further from the truth,” says Joel Hamilton, Wildfire Mitigation Supervisor for the Regional District of Central Kootenay.
 “Having an understanding of where your home’s vulnerabilities lie and taking even the most modest of actions to mitigate them can mean the difference between returning to your home safely or returning to a loss of structure.”